 Frau Gaude is similar to Frau Holle, giving out gifts to those who do her service and good children.

 On the twelve days between Christmas and Epiphany, Perchta enters people's houses.
-If she finds the servants and children had worked hard that year she leaves a small silver coin in a shoe or bucket.
-If she finds the inhabitants have been lazy she slits their bellies open and stuffs them with straw.
+If she finds the servants and children who had worked hard that year, she leaves a small silver coin in a shoe or bucket.
+If she finds the inhabitants have been lazy, she slits their bellies open and stuffs them with straw.

 Perchta also slits open bellies and stuffs them with straw when she finds that people haven't eaten the right food.
-In Orlagau she checks whether everyone has eaten zemmede, a sort of cake on the eve of Epiphany.
+In Orlagau, she checks whether everyone has eaten zemmede, a sort of cake on the eve of Epiphany.
 In Thuringinia she expects people to eat dumplings and herring.
-In other parts of Germany fish and gruel is expected.
+In other parts of Germany, fish and gruel are expected.

-In Bavaria people came up with an idea to prevent her slitting open bellies!
+In Bavaria, people came up with an idea to prevent her from slitting open bellies!
 Greasy cakes are eaten because the grease means her knife will slide off when she attempts to cut open stomachs.

 Sometimes known as Berchta, she is often said to have one strange foot that is larger than the others.
 Some think perhaps this is because she is a shape-shifter and able to turn into animal form.

 She is still celebrated in parts of Austria, particularly around Salzburg.
 Processions of Perchta (Perchtenlauf in German) are held with different masks representing ugly and beautiful Perchta.

 Today in some parts of Europe, presents are delivered by the Christkind (which in English means literally Christ child).
 The Christkind is sometimes a baby cherub, but the role of the Christkind is often played by a young or teenage girl with angel wings.
 In modern times the Christkind is the primary gift giver on Christmas Eve in many Catholic parts of Europe (St Nicholas comes on the 6th).